tmltsang/tmltsang.github.io/_posts/2024-11-25-backyard-chronicles.md

 ![chi^2 test](../assets/img/chi^2.png)
 _Results of Chi^2 test analysis_

 The **damaged** feature is quite significant as well as **counter** hit, however the rest don't look too impactful.
 This intuitively makes sense, the player that is damaged more is likely going to lose and being 'counter' hit usually results in serious damage.
 For **punish** as the data collection was performed on high-level play, players at that skill level don't put themselves in position to be punished as often.
-If it was performed on 'low-mid' level player this would likely be much more significant feature.
-'Just' is rare in general requiring an instant block a technique requiring a 2-frame input, there just wasn't a lot of examples for it. **Reversal** seems to not matter this only appears if a player performs a special move directly coming out of block stun or a knockdown but that's only useful in very specific situations.
+If it was performed on 'low-mid' level player this would likely be a much more significant feature.
+'Just' is rare in general, requiring an instant block - a technique requiring a 2-frame input, there just weren’t a lot of examples for it. **Reversal** seems to not matter, this only appears if a player performs a special move directly coming out of block stun or a knockdown but that's only useful in very specific situations.

 Collinearity
 : Using VIF (Variable Inflation Factor) each feature is checked for collinearity, that is how correlated two different features are.
 If two features are too similar, there is little reason to use both.
 ![chi^2 test](../assets/img/collinearity.png)
 _VIF test output for features_

-Although **p2_health** and **p1_burst** are in the 'removed features' section, it wouldn't make sense to remove a features only for a single player therefore these features would be kept.
+Although **p2_health** and **p1_burst** are in the 'removed features' section, it wouldn't make sense to remove a feature only for a single player, therefore these features would be kept.
 However it looks like **time** is highly collinear and will be removed.

 Characters
 : Character matchups are an essential part of any fighting game and should be essential to making an accurate prediction.
 Therefore `p1_name` and `p2_name` should be selected features.
 However after observing the results of some trained models the impact of the character choices seemed too significant.
 The likely reason for this is simply there wasn't enough variety of matches observed. *Guilty Gear -Strive-* has 28 characters totalling in a possible 784 different matchups.
-There were around 238 videos used mostly only covering a single matchup each.
+There were around 238 videos used - mostly only covering a single matchup each.
 Of the matchups that were represented it would usually be the same handful of players in it.
 For example, the majority of I-No matches in the training set were played by Daru, a notable I-No specialist.
 The training set has a few samples of I-No and Sol, played by Mocchi.
 With such few examples about the dataset, would the results be indicative of the characters I-No vs Sol or the players Daru vs Mocchi?
 Looking even more broadly, are any results with I-No representative of the character or Daru's play?
 The goal was to see how **character** choice could influence the result, however with the small sample size it was difficult to separate **character** from **player** and therefore `p1_name` and `p2_name` were dropped.

 The final feature list for the round predictor looks like: